junyoung-sim/deepcpp/README.md

 }
 ```

 Stochastic gradient descent is implemented in MLP::update(x, y, alpha, lambda).
 The ReLU activation function is used for the hidden layers.
-Further modifications can be conveniently made in ./lib/mlp.hpp and ./src/mlp.cpp based on application-specific requirements.
+Further modifications can be conveniently made in ./lib/mlp.hpp, ./src/mlp.cpp, and relevant application-specific source files.

 ## Convolutional Neural Network